-COVID-19 exposes the impact of the racial wealth gap
+The impact of the racial wealth gap in Charlotte-Mecklenburg

 Race shapes how people experience the coronavirus pandemic, as do wealth and the systemic disparities that have resulted in a racial wealth gap.
 If you have wealth — assets like income, a home, and savings that are greater than what you owe — you can reasonably protect yourself and your family from the most devastating physical and economic impacts of the virus (i.e. by staying home, covering your expenses if you lose income, etc.).